sarahciston/intersectionalai/_site/readme.md

 <!-- * [🤩 What AI Engineers Can Learn from Artists & Activists](posts/Techies.md) Help me help you.
 I want to care but I don't get it.
 How can I better understand the cause? -->
 * [Coding Care: Community Ethics for Collective Digital Care](posts/Caring.md) What values and strategies does it take to support those creating intersectional approaches to tech?
 Plus, lessons learned and strategies gained from growing [Creative Code Collective][CCC].

-### 🤖 Code resource hub

-#### The code resource hub will be an ever-growing community-sourced collection of video tutorials, code libraries, and inspiring projects.

-These have been curated by members of [Creative Code Collective][CCC] and friends.
-They will point you to the many different kinds of projects, tools, and research being made around Intersectional AI and related topics.
-It's fed by a user-friendly spreadsheet where you can add your own resources and tell us why you like them.
-Get inspired and you can get cracking making your own intersectional projects and tools for others.

 ---

 </section>